42. Graphs-6 : MST, DSU

 ---------------------------------------------------------------------------------------------------------------

-2. A graph can have any no. of spanning trees.
+- A graph can have multiple spanning trees.

-3. Out of all spanning trees, the tree with min sum of all edge weights is called MST of a graph
+Out of all, one with min sum of all edge weights is called MST of the graph

 ------------------------------